Meet the inquisitive baboons!

-Tomkay was born on 18 December 2014 and like all baboon youngsters, he is very inquisitive and playful, loving nothing more than being the centre of attention, which works well now that he has developed into the dominant male of the group.
+Dominant male – Tomkay was born on 18 December 2014 and like all baboon youngsters, he was very inquisitive and playful, loving nothing more than being the centre of attention, which works well now that he has developed into the dominant male of the group.

 Hamadryas Baboons are primarily found in Ethiopia, but also range into eastern Sudan, Eritrea, Djibouti and northern Somalia.
 They also occur in the Arabian Peninsula; in Saudi Arabia and Yemen.
 Within these countries the Hamadryas Baboon numbers are of least concern and while they do not have any major range-wide threats, locally they are under pressure from their habitat being converted into farmland.

 Hamadryas Baboon males are usually twice as big as the females weighing between 20kg and 30kg while females will be 10kg to 15kg on average.
 The males are also different in colouring, having beautiful long silver hair which stretches over their shoulders referred to as a ‘cape’.
 Females are tan to brown in colour, while infants are born with very dark hair which turns lighten as they get older.